Newcastle and Carlisle Railway: Locomotive traction

 When the line was being planned in 1825, it was decided to arrange it as a toll road, on which any independent carrier might run his vehicles on payment of the toll; and horse traction was intended.
 By May 1834 this was beginning to look antiquated as other railways, in particular the Stockton and Darlington Railway, had successfully taken the haulage of trains to itself and introduced steam locomotives.
 On 13 June, therefore, the board of the N&CR decided to adopt the same arrangement and subsequently placed orders for two locomotives, of which one was to be built by R & W Hawthorn Ltd. and the other by Robert Stephenson & Co.
 The first of these, an 0-4-0 locomotive named Comet was delivered in 1835, closely followed by 0-6-0 Rapid.
-The company circularised landowners as this was specifically forbidden in the company's act of Parliament; the response was generally favourable or acquiescent, and the company undertook to use coke instead of coal to minimise any smoke nuisance.
+The company consulted neighbouring landowners, as this was specifically forbidden in the company's act of Parliament; the response was generally favourable or acquiescent, and the company undertook to use coke instead of coal to minimise any smoke nuisance.